Installation guide for BaroPAM solution for multi-layer authentication to enhance the security of information assets(Linux)

 Message: Failed to open tmp secret file .baro_auth~[error message]

-Cause: Occurs when the temporary secret file .baro_auth~ could not be opened.
+2. Occurs when the temporary secret file .baro_auth~ cannot be opened.

 Message: Secret file .baro_auth changed while trying to use one-time authentication key